-Deltek Acumen Fuse helps schedulers plot the trend of schedule metrics so that they can quickly spot schedule issues or opportunities, and respond accordingly.
+Deltek Acumen Fuse schedule metrics help schedulers plot the trend of a project.
+This enables them to quickly spot schedule issues or opportunities, and respond accordingly.
 This is useful for when project managers plot scheduling metrics over time, trends appear that provide valuable insight into the true schedule situation.

 As a general scheduling rule, if something is trending up it tends to keep trending up.
 And something trending down keeps trending down, unless an external stimulus is applied.

 So, when you have an undesirable schedule metric that is going up you have to do something or it will continue going up.
 On the other hand if you have a favorable metric that is increasing you may want to capture that insight to take advantage of an opportunity.